 A. Basic psychology courses: 12 hours

 With the approval of a Department advisor, the student must select 4 out of 5 of the following:

 PSY 2200 Abnormal Psychology

 PSY 2400 Cognitive Psychology

 PSY 2500 Developmental Psychology or PSY 2510 Life span Developmental Psychology

 PSY 2600 Psychobiology

 PSY 2700 Social Psychology

 B. Advanced courses: 9 hours

+THE UNIVERSITY OF

 With the approval of a Department advisor, the student must select 9 hours of Psychology courses numbered 3000-4990.
 It should be noted that no more than a total of 4 hours of Research Practicum (PSY 4100), Independent Study (PSY 4990), and/or Independent Research (PSY 4910) may be included.

 Religious Studies

+1872 2016 - 2017 Catalog

-(Administered by the Department of Philosophy and Religious Studies)
+(Department of Philosophy and Religious Studies)

 John Sarnecki, Program Director and Chair

 Degrees Offered: Religious Studies offers a program for a bachelor of arts.

 Requirements for the Undergraduate Major

 All students majoring in Religious Studies must take a minimum of 30 hours in Religious Studies plus 18 hours of related courses.
 The course requirements for the major are as follows:

-A. Required courses (6 hrs.):
+A. Required courses (7 hrs.):

 REL 2000 Introduction to Religion, 3 hours

 REL 3570 Philosophy of Religion, 3 hours

+REL 3000 Proseminar, 1 hour

-B. Distributive Requirements (12 hrs.)
+B. Distribution Requirements (9 hrs.)

 At least one course must be taken in each of the three areas listed below.
 The fourth course can be chosen from any of the three groups.
 At least one course must be taken at 3000-4000 level.
 The student may petition their advisor to have other courses substituted for the list below in fulfillment of the distribution requirement.

 1. Group One: